-- Third, it requires an inquisitive mind and right tools to guide you.
+- Third, it requires an inquisitive mind and the right tools to guide you.
 It’s the collection of people, process, and technology that will enable you to hunt within your network and achieve both efficacy and efficiency.

-While threat hunting includes some activities that defenders have historically used such as log analysis and incident response techniques, there are new technologies that can assist you with the hunt process to improve the speed and efficacy of your hunt program.
+While threat hunting includes some activities that defenders have historically used such as log analysis and incident response techniques, there are new technologies that can assist you with the hunting process to improve the speed and efficacy of your hunt program.
 These tools automate the search for threats and empower your internal security teams to hunt without esoteric knowledge.
 And the faster you can identify a threat the less harm it can do.

 Threat hunting today is really about changing our security mindset.
 Organizations must assume they will be breached.
 A threat hunter assumes you already are and is charged with finding it.
 I have personally worked with organizations, large and small, that record thousands of attacks and several incidents each and every year.
 I’ve also spoken with organizations that claim to have never been breached.
 In every case where we’ve been given a chance to prove that last one wrong, we have found a threat they didn’t know about.
 I truly believe that anyone who claims they have never been breached has simply never looked hard enough.